How to Request a New Bespoke Application

 Uninstalling Bespoke Application packages

-The process to uninstall Bespoke Applications requires manual investigation, testing, and deployment of a custom created uninstall package.
-Our packaging team investigate the silent arguments and deploy the application with the appropriate detection so that Intune can report the uninstall outcome correctly.
-Therefore, this process costed at $399 + GST.
+The process to uninstall Bespoke Applications requires manual investigation, testing, and deployment of a custom-created uninstall package.
+Our packaging team investigates the silent arguments and deploys the application with the appropriate detection so that Intune can report the uninstallation outcome correctly.

 Note: Uninstall applications cannot be deployed alongside install packages due to the complexity of each package and to allow you and our packaging team to narrow down any potential issues.